 - Stltsville are visible from parts of Key Biscayne.
 It is best to visit Stiltsville by boat.

 - Wynwood Walls is an incredible creative section of Miami with colorful street art and wonderful local food

-- Jeff Bezos, the world’s richest person, grew up in Miami and graduated from Palmetto High School.
+- Jeff Bezos, the world’s richest person, grew up in South Miami and graduated from Palmetto High School.
 Visit the local McDonald’s in Pinecrest where Jeff Bezos had his first traditional job.

 - Schnebly Winery in Homestead is USA’s southernmost winery.
 While there sample all their tropical fruit wines.
 I love the passionfruit, guava, and avocado wines.